elkrem/koyn/README.md

 ## Hardware Requirements

-Currently the library requires an ESP8266 based board connected with an SPI microSD card module to work.
+The library requires an ESP8266 or ESP32 based boards connected with an SPI microSD card module to work.

 The microSD card needs to be a single partition, FAT formatted, fast (class 10) and has at least 1GB of space.
 It doesn't need to be empty as we create a new directory on its root named `koyn`.

 ## Boards Support

-Initially we only support ESP8266 based boards.
-We have plans to support more boards in the near future beginning with ESP32.
+We only support ESP8266 and ESP32 based boards.

 These boards has been tested and known to work:

+#ESP8266
 - Adafruit Huzzah ESP8266
 - Wemos D1
 - SparkFun ESP8266 Thing
 - NodeMCU
+#ESP32
+- DOIT ESP32 DEVKIT V1

 These microSD card boards has been tested and known to work: